jhollinger/occams-record/README.md

-# Ockham's Record
+# Occam's Record

 EXPERIMENTAL.
 A low-memory interface for running large ActiveRecord queries.

 When pulling back very large sets of data in ActiveRecord, `preload` and `find_each` are the go-to tools.
 But when you need to eager load more than a few associations (especially a few `has_many`'s), these tools start to break down.
 (More associations = more memory usage per batch = smaller batches = more batches = more time.)
-MicroRecord seeks to solve these issues by making some very specific trade-offs:
+OccamsRecord seeks to solve these issues by making some very specific trade-offs:
-* MicroRecord results are one-thid the size of ActiveRecord results, or less.
+* OccamsRecord results are one-thid the size of ActiveRecord results, or less.
-* MicroRecord queries take one-third the time of ActiveRecord queries, or less.
+* OccamsRecord queries take one-third the time of ActiveRecord queries, or less.
-* MicroRecord results are read-only.
+* OccamsRecord results are read-only.
-* MicroRecord objects do not have any instance methods from your Rails models; they're purely database rows.
+* OccamsRecord objects do not have any instance methods from your Rails models; they're purely database rows.
 * You can still write your queries using ActiveRecord's query builder, as well as your existing models' scopes.
 * When you're eager loading associations you may specify which columns to `SELECT`.
 (This can be a significant performance boost to both your database and Rails app, on top of the above numbers.)

 **Simple example**

 Here's a very simple example.
-So simple that there's no reason to use `MicroRecord` with it.
+So simple that there's no reason to use `OccamsRecord` with it.

-    widgets = MicroRecord.
+    widgets = OccamsRecord.
       query(Widget.order("name")).
       eager_load(:category).
       run